PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Run the application
-Changed the "Title" in Upsert.cshtml to "Edit Category". added the @ section call to Scripts to validate input on client side.
+Changed the "Title" in Upsert.cshtml to "Edit Category". added the @ section call to Scripts to validate input on client side. created  Upsert POST method and save and void save method in category controller .cs.